-1) Validity: the exam assesses what it should assess
+1. Validity: the exam assesses what it should assess

 The exam should assess the intended learning outcomes of the course and the studied material.
 The assessment of the course and its relation to the intended learning outcomes should be made explicit in the course book.
-There the examiner should also indicate the exam format(s) and how the final grade will be calculated.
+The latter should also indicate the exam format(s) and how the final grade is calculated.

-2) Transparency: the exam and the related procedures are clear and understandable to everyone involved
+2. Transparency: the exam and the related procedures are clear and understandable to everyone involved